leo-editor/leo-editor/leo/doc/importers.md

 In stages 1 and 2,  **`i.add_line(p, s)`** and **`i.extend_lines(p, aList)`** append one or more lines to `p.v._import_lines`.

 In stage 3, **`i.finalize`** sets `p.b = ''.join(p.v._import_lines)` for all created nodes and then deletes all `v._import_lines` attributes.
+##Indentation
+**Strict** languages are languages like python for which leading whitespace (lws) is particularly important.
+The **`i.scrict`** ivar is True only for strict languages.

+Stage one never changes lws.
+However, stage one *can* create indented `@others` and section references.
+When Leo eventually writes the file, such lws will affect the indentation of the output file.

+Only stage 2 removes lws.  **`i.undent`** does this, using the following trick.
+In a round-about way (too complex and uninteresting to describe here), **`i.common_lws`** *ignores* blank lines and comments.
+So `i.undent` can remove maximum lws from all lines.
+By definition, *there won't be enough lws for underindented comments*, so `i.undent` prepends Leo's underindented escape string to such lines.

+**Important**: importers maintain no global indentation counts, even for python.
+This works because `i.run` verifies that the lws in the python file is consistent with the present `@tabwidth`.
+As a result, the lws before `@others` and section references *will turn out to be correct*.
+It's clever, and it's not obvious.
 #The ScanState classes
 ScanState classes are needed only for importers for languages containing strings, comments, etc. When present, the ScanState class consists of a manditory **`context`** ivar, and optional ivars counting indentation level and bracket levels.